 - Provide adequate support for flat feet

-- Quite inexpensive compare to the built quality
+- Quite inexpensive compared to the built-quality

 - Durability is pretty low